RayAndrade/TheRayCode/CPP/Creational/AbstractFactory/README.md

 2. **Cross-Platform Development**: The pattern can be beneficial in cross-platform development, allowing different product families to be created for different platforms with minimal code changes.
 3. **Integration with Other Patterns**: Abstract Factory can be integrated with other design patterns, such as Singleton, Builder, and Prototype, to solve more complex design problems and create more robust systems.

+#### Threats
+1. **Overengineering**: There is a risk of overengineering, especially for simple systems where the benefits of the Abstract Factory pattern do not justify its complexity.
+2. **Performance Overhead**: The pattern might introduce some performance overhead due to the extra layers of abstraction, which can be a concern in performance-critical applications.
+3. **Misuse**: Incorrect use or misunderstanding of the pattern can lead to a rigid and convoluted codebase, negating the benefits and making the system harder to work with.

 <a href="https://www.TheRayCode.org" target="_blank">TheRayCode.ORG</a>